nerijus-abraitis-unifiedpost/econ-app-user-manual/user-manual/user-manual.md

 ### Menu item | Transformations

-There is an extra feature in the application for converting a few most popular Lithuanian e-invoice formats to the BIS3 standard UBL.
-This option lets you to
+There is an extra feature in the application for converting a few most popular Lithuanian e-invoice formats to the BIS3 standard UBL:
-Use this section in order to handle your outgoing documents:

 <img src="https://einvoice.epay.lt/documentation/.econ-images/econ2-tr.PNG" width=90%>